 I was trained to be a doula in the US by a DONA-certified doula in November 2014 and by Doula-UK certified Nurturing Birth with Sophie Brigstocke in 2016.

-I was certified in Pediatric First Aid in October 2016 by Babyem (Ofsted and CSSIW compliant).
+Pediatric First Aid certification in October 2016 by Babyem (Ofsted and CSSIW compliant).

-Completed “Babies in Mind”, an online course from the University of Warwick, on how parents and caregivers influence children's minds, from conception through infancy.
+Completed “Babies in Mind”, an online course from the University of Warwick, on how parents and caregivers influence children's minds, from conception through infancy, October 2016.

 In 2008, I graduated from Pomona College in Claremont, California with a Bachelor’s in Psychology.